-- When more dads want to be the primary caregiver just as much as women want to be the company CEO will we truly blur the gender lines often found at home and in the workplace.
+- When more dads want to be the primary caregiver just as much as women want to be the company CEO will we truly blur the gender lines found at home and in the workplace.

-- In dual-income families, women end up assuming not only the role of the income-earner but often the role of child-care provider alone.
+- In dual-income families, women end up assuming not only the role of the income-earner but the role of child-care provider alone.

 - Kids benefit from having an active relationship with their dads, whether through stronger bonds with both parents or a less fearful view of the disciplinarian dad.

 I’m excited that dads are stepping up to the plate.
 With both mom and dad attempting to balance it all, perhaps we’ll see a cultural shift that will support working parents as they attempt to create a healthy work/life balance.
 And to all the awesome SSBE dad readers: Happy Father’s Day!
 My hats off to you on this well-deserved day of yours.

 What role does your partner play in your family?
 How does dad balance career, marriage and fatherhood?
 What was your father’s role growing up, and how has it affected your own perceptions of fatherhood?Want to get a better handle on this parenting thing?
 Join me on the mailing list for exclusive content: